ryantoddgarza/BrainStation-API-Hackathon/README.md

 # donyewump.app

-**Donye**, n. <br>
+**Donye Wump**, n. <br>
 **1.** A singular entity whose combined grandioseness of Donald Trump and Kanye West make said entity irresistibly hilarious.

-## What
+## What is it?

-Check your local weather and have an uncomfortable chuckle as quotes from these two personalities are concatenated at random.

-## Why

-Concept devised during an API based collaborative hackcthon.
+Born out of a five hour API based hackathon, [donyewump.app](https://donyewump.app) is an absurdist web application that serves a user local weather data and some "inspirational" words by the unlikely pairing of Donald Trump and Kanye West.

+The app leverages Geolocation, OpenWeatherMap, Kanye.Rest, and TronaldDump APIs.

 ## Contributors